 *this involved zooming in on my desired area to see which restaurant there are and the googling their menu to see it had brunch on it.

 Wow.
 That’s a lot of brunch.
 I’ve linked up my previous posts and the restaurant websites throughout, just to be helpful you know.
-Have you got any recommendations?
+Have you got any recommendations for brunch in London?

 Cheers & Happy Brunching.